Centre Georges Pompidou (Paris)

 About Centre Pompidou in Paris

-Centre Georges Pompidou or Centre Pompidou is a complex that stands tall in Beaubourg, an area in Paris’ 4th arrondissement.
+Centre Georges Pompidou or Centre Pompidou is a complex that stands tall in Beaubourg, an area in the 4th arrondissement of Paris.
 It is also famous in English as Pompidou Centre and is named after French President, Georges Pompidou (1969-74).
-It was officially declared open to the common public by the then President of France, Valéry Giscard d'Estaing on 31st January, 1977.
+Centre Pompidou (Paris) was officially declared open to the common public by the then President of France, Valéry Giscard d'Estaing on 31st January 1977.